RaviSorathiya03/RaviSorathiya03/README.md

 ### Glad to see you here!

-👋 Hi, I'm Jenil Desai, an aspiring Computer Engineer currently pursuing a BSc in Information Technology at Atmiya University.
+👋 Hi, I'm Ravi Sorathiya, an aspiring Computer Engineer currently pursuing a BSc in Information Technology at Atmiya University.
 I'm deeply passionate about Software Development and dedicated to academic excellence.

 💻 I have a growing skill set in technologies including Docker, Git, GitHub, Linux, HTML, CSS, JavaScript, Typescript, Node.js, React.js, MongoDB, MySQL, PostgreSQL, and more.